dr-harper/Glyn-Court-Work/Bibliography/List of Work.md

-## Bibliography
+## List of Work

-Below is the complete list of Work for Glyn Court
+Draft list of work.
+To be developed into a proper bibliography. **Text in bold** is text which was difficult to read and needs clarifying.

-1948: first year home after the war
+*1948: first year home after the war*
 - With Men for Pieces (2 soldiers, British and Japanese, how they met, **misunderstanding** and died)

 - Passage to India (how it was for other ranks, not officers)
 - The Road to Yell (Pride of **something** Army) encounter.
+- Meeting Burmese villagers
+- Attitudes towards officers
+- Fighting and patrolling on river, **in somewhere**
+- Marching in the desert
+- Marching by night

 - Thesis: what is the title of this?
 - Anti-clerifcal
 - The Bible Christians: a world wide family
 - Frank Dymond of Cleeve

-1960 Articles:
+*1960 Articles:*
 - Two West Somerset Post Offices: Recollection
 - Exmoor
 - The While **Dove** of Bardon (Mary Queen of Scots)